lucerlab/GMM-NEA/README.md

 for the whole spectrum (`sigma_cm2_full`) and for each transition (`sigma_cm2_Band_#`), together with their corresponding confidence intervals (CI).
 File 3 is a plot of the NEA spectra computed both with auto-*d* and GMM-NEA (see examples below).
 The headers in Files
 1 and 2 summarize the input and the model parameters used to reconstruct the NEA spectra.
 For auto-*d* (File 1), it includes the empirical bandwidths *d* for each transition.
-For GMM-NEA (File 2), it includes the number of mixtures and the model constraints
+For GMM-NEA (File 2), it includes the number of mixtures (*K*) and the model constraints
-(*model names*) for each transition.
+(*M*) for each transition.
 If any outlier is detected, the corresponding geometry/configuration is stated as well in the header (*Skipped geometries (outliers)*).

 #### Examples: